To get started, you will need to set up a publisher account to get a

 In case fetchAd

-can’t be accessed, you might need to make fetchAd
+can’t be accessed in downstream code, you might need to make fetchAd

 available globally.